AlCalzone/node-tradfri-client/README.md

     transitionTime: 5,
 }
 ```
+By setting the optional third parameter (`force`) to true, the entire `operation` object will be transmitted, even if no values have changed.

 ### Updating a group on the gateway
 Similar to updating devices, you can update groups by calling